-Y's late father's estate comprised a house with a market value on date of death of R500 000.
+A's late father's estate comprised a house with a market value on date of death of R500 000.
+A was an an heir to the deceased.
 The house was bonded to the extent of R450 000.
-The executor was informed that Y was willing to take over the bond.
-With the bank's consent, the house was awarded to Y by the executor.
+The executor was informed that A was willing to take over the bond.
+With the bank's consent, the house was awarded to A by the executor.